OpenKeychain: Funding

 The OpenKeychain developers participated in 3 Google Summer of Code programs with a total of 6 successful students.
 In 2015, one of the main developers got a one-year funding to improve the OpenPGP support in K-9 Mail paid by the Open Technology Fund.

 History

 OpenKeychain has been created as a fork of Android Privacy Guard (APG) in March 2012.
 Between December 2010 and October 2013 no new version of APG was released.
 Thus, OpenKeychain has been started with the intention of picking up the development to improve the user interface and API.
 A first version 2.0 has been released in January 2013.
 After three years without updates, APG merged back security fixes from OpenKeychain and some months later rebased an entire new version on OpenKeychain’s source code.
 However, this process stopped in March 2014, while the OpenKeychain developers continued to regularly release new versions.
 A number of vulnerabilities found by Cure53 have been fixed in OpenKeychain.
 These are still not fixed in APG since its last release in March 2014.
 Since K-9 Mail version 5.200, APG is no longer supported as a cryptography provider.

+Maintenance Mode

+Since 17 Aug 2021 OpenKeychain has been placed in "Maintenance Mode", because the maintainers have concluded that providing the features of OpenKeychain as an App, as opposed to a library, was a misguided decision in the first place.
+They continued to provide security fixes, but have become less responsive over time.
+Applications have started to switch to the Pgppainless library.